open-learning-exchange/open-learning-exchange.github.io/pages/githubissues.md

 ## Wait for Review
 All that remains is posting your pull request in the chat and waiting until one of the OLE staff gets a chance to look at it.
 Be aware that a staff member may either submit a code review asking you to modify some of your changes, or accept the pull request and close the issue.
 You can see the process [here](https://github.com/open-learning-exchange/open-learning-exchange.github.io/issues/15).

-After your pull request has been aprroved and merged by OLE staff, you might want to delete the branch that is associated with your pull request.
+After your pull request has been approved and merged by OLE staff, you might want to delete the branch that is associated with your pull request.
 It can keep your local and remote (yourUserName.github.io on GitHub) repository away from a mess of defunct branches.
 To delete the defunct branch in your remote repository, you can click the "Delete branch" button in your pull request (see the picture below).
 To delete the defunct branch in your local repository, use the command `git branch -d yourLocalBranchName` (make sure you are not on the branch that you want to delete).

 ![Delete defunct branch](uploads/images/deleteMergedBranch.png)